ubc1729/magie-ExOR/README.md

 # XOR---Doubly-linked-list
-traversing , reversing and sorting a doubly linked list
+traversing , reversing and sorting a doubly linked list using bubble sort